The Mythology of Fruit

 Who would have thought that these simple wonders from the earth could carry so many stories across so many cultures!
 From China, Iran, Greece, and Norway through to England, Switzerland and more - fruit has often represented abundance, fertility, and plentitude as well as earthly pleasure, overindulgence and temptation.

-Specific kinds of fruit have acquired their own meanings in world mythology - here are some of the myths and legends that have gained strong symbolism in various cultures.
+Specific kinds of fruit have acquired their own meanings in world mythology - here are some of the myths and legends that have touched me with their significance.

 Persephone and the Pomegranate - a Greek myth.